bridgecrewio/yor/README.md

 ```

 ## Supporting comment format
-To prevent resource from being tagged, apply the following comment pattern above the resource, currently supported only in Terraform and CloudFormation files.
+To prevent resource from being tagged, apply the following comment pattern above the resource, currently supported in Terraform, CloudFormation, and Helm files.

 ## Example